Factbox: Thailand's flood crisis and the economy

 MONETARY POLICY RESPONSE

-The Bank of Thailand (BOT) decided to leave its policy rate unchanged at 3.50 percent on October 19, pausing after more than a year of tightening.
+The Bank of Thailand (BOT) decided to leave its policy rate unchanged at 3.50 percent last week, pausing after more than a year of tightening.

+Economists generally expect the BOT to keep rates on hold until next year but some say a rate cut may come soon if the economy shows no signs of improvement.

-The central bank is working with the Bank of Japan on a scheme under which it would lend baht funds to Japanese firms affected by flooding, using Japanese government bonds as collateral.
-It is in talks with authorities in the United States, Britain and Europe on similar schemes.
+The central bank has said it will make sure there is sufficient liquidity in the financial system.
+It is working with the Bank of Japan on a proposal under which it would lend baht funds to Japanese firms affected by flooding, using Japanese government bonds as collateral.

+It is also in talks with authorities in the United States, Britain and Europe about similar funding schemes.

 (Sources: Reuters, government information)